Bo-gyi/Bo-gyi/README.md

 - 👋 Hi, I’m @Bo-gyi.
 - 👀 I'm self learning programmer, a newbie.
-- 🌱 I’m currently learning web development and mobile development.
+- 🌱 I’m currently learning web development.

 <!---
 Bo-gyi/Bo-gyi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.